 Neurodevelopmental Disorders, Neurogenetics, Obesity

-Molecular basis of neuronal and glial cell fate specification and survival, High throughput screening, Functional analysis of candidate regulators of cell specification and survival in retina, Regulation of hypothalamic cell fate specification and function
+Regulation of hypothalamic cell fate specification and function, Functional analysis of candidate regulators of cell specification and survival in retina, High throughput screening, Molecular basis of neuronal and glial cell fate specification and survival

 Researchers and clinicians who become affiliate members of the ICE will contribute to this multidisciplinary environment aiming to harness the power of stem cells and regenerative medicine to improve human health.
 Becoming a member has such benefits as receiving announcements of ICE sponsored guest lectures and seminars.
 Members will also receive funding announcements and an ICE newsletter.
 Members are encouraged to collaborate with other ICE members and participate in ICE sponsored events.
 Members will also receive discounted rates for ICE core facilities.